ikhomyakov/mapbox-gl-js-docs/docs/pages/example/satellite-map.md

 - "import html from './satellite-map.html';"
 ---

-Display a satellite raster layer on a map.
+This example shows how to display a satellite raster baselayer on a web map.

+This example is similar to [display a map](https://docs.mapbox.com/mapbox-gl-js/example/simple-map/), but it uses the style URL for [Mapbox Satellite](https://www.mapbox.com/maps/satellite/).

 {{ <Example html={html} {...this.props} /> }}